 Reed Arts Grant Experience (RAGE)

-This fellowship supports students from the Division of the Arts who seek to engage in original and independant arts history, theory, and/or practice research during the summer.
+This fellowship supports students from the Division of the Arts who seek to engage in original and independent arts history, theory, and/or practice research during the summer.
 Projects can include research in the studio, archive, and/or rehearsal room, and can be collaborative or solo.
 Performance/studio projects and history/theory projects are both welcome, as are those that blend genres and approaches.
 Projects should be grounded in academic rigor and theoretical frameworks.
 Projects should result in some kind of writing, performance, and/or exhibition of an original nature.

 Eligibility: Applicants, in good academic standing, must normally be returning to Reed (or going on an approved study abroad program) for the following fall; however, applications involving graduating seniors may be considered when the reasons for choosing a graduate are compelling.
 This fellowship is open to the following declared majors: Art, Dance, Music, and Theatre.